SMGCommunity/Petari/docs/CONTRIBUTING.md

 * A disassembler, IDA Pro or Ghidra work very well (you can also use a decompiler, it can make some things easier)
 * devKitPro for Wii, as it includes `powerpc-eabi-as` and `powerpc-eabi-objcopy` for building
-* CodeWarrior, we specifically use version 4.3 build 213 (subject to change)
+* CodeWarrior, we specifically use version  3.0a3
-* make
+* Python 3.7 and higher

 It is recommended that you have knowledge of the following: